bronzehedwick/chrisdeluca/content/article/getting-a-transplant.md

 I start high-dose chemo tomorrow, and will continue with that until the 19th, when I get the transplant.
 After that, I wait for the stem cells to grow into bone marrow, and then I go home.
 I&#8217;ll be quarantined to my house for at least three months while my immune system recovers, and during that time I have to be really careful about germs: If I get sick, it&#8217;s bad news, being that my only immune system to speak of will be antibiotics.
 After about 6 months I&#8217;ll be able to return to non-strenuous work, and I&#8217;ll be off immunosuppressants in around a year, and medication entirely in two.

 In the mean time, people can come visit so long as they are not sick, and are not around people who are sick, and they come in small numbers.
 I may lose some/all my hair, so don&#8217;t be surprised if I&#8217;m a cue-ball.
-I&#8217;ll keep yall posted, but that&#8217;s all the news that&#8217;s fit to print.
+I&#8217;ll keep y&#8217;all posted, but that&#8217;s all the news that&#8217;s fit to print.

 Until there&#8217;s more, have a pleasant tomorrow!